Editorial photograph of a procurement team comparing two Microsoft renewal quotes side by side on a boardroom table

 100% Buyer Side Independent

-The Enterprise Agreement and the Microsoft Customer Agreement are the two main Microsoft enterprise vehicles in 2026.
-EA is the traditional 36 month commitment with annual true up.
-MCA is direct, monthly billed, and pay as you go in shape.
-Each carries different discount structures, audit postures, and renewal mechanics.
+The Enterprise Agreement and the Microsoft Customer Agreement are the two enterprise vehicles you choose between at a 2026 renewal.
+The EA is a 36 month commitment with a price lock.
+The MCA is direct, monthly billed, and flexible.
+Each carries a different discount, audit, and renewal shape.

-This guide reads as the renewal framework.
-Pair it with the EA renewal playbook, the MCA explained article, the EA versus MCA E comparison, and the CSP versus EA comparison.
+This is the renewal framework.
+Pair it with the EA renewal playbook, the EA renewals guide, and the CSP versus EA comparison.

-What a CIO needs to know in 90 seconds
+What a buyer needs to know in 90 seconds

-• EA is 36 month commitment with annual price lock.
-Discount band depends on commitment level.
+• EA is a 36 month commitment with a price lock.
+Discount depth depends on the negotiated level.

-• MCA is direct, monthly invoiced, no commitment by default.
-Discounts attach to commitment levels you opt into.
+• MCA is direct and monthly with no default commitment.
+Discounts attach to commitments you opt into.

-• Microsoft is pushing MCA hard.
-Many EA renewals are now MCA migrations.
+• Microsoft is pushing MCA at renewal.
+Many EA renewals are now framed as MCA migrations.

 • Audit posture differs.
-EA carries annual true up risk, MCA carries true up at renewal.
+EA trues up annually, MCA trues up at subscription renewal.

-• The 12 month cadence is the buyer side framework.
-Open the renewal 9 to 12 months out.
+• Open the renewal 9 to 12 months out.
+Late starts forfeit the leverage of a credible alternative.

-The EA versus MCA fork is the single biggest commercial decision on the next Microsoft renewal.
-Three forces drive the choice.
-Microsoft strategy, buyer cash structure, and audit posture.
+The fork is the biggest commercial decision on the next Microsoft renewal.
+Three forces drive the choice: Microsoft strategy, your cash structure, and audit posture.
+Get the route wrong and the discount work that follows is built on the wrong base.

 • Microsoft strategy.
-Microsoft is migrating customers from EA to MCA over time.
+Microsoft is steering customers from EA to MCA over time.

 • Cash structure.
 EA front loads commitment, MCA bills monthly.

 • Audit posture.
-EA carries annual true up risk, MCA shifts the risk to renewal.
+EA carries annual true up risk, MCA shifts it to renewal.

 The decision lives at renewal.
-Open the EA versus MCA analysis 9 to 12 months before the EA anniversary.
-The window inside that range covers usage analysis, MCA quote work, EA renewal anchoring, and the move decision itself.
+Open the analysis 9 to 12 months before the EA anniversary.
+That window covers a usage baseline, an MCA quote, EA renewal anchoring, and the move decision itself.

-The Enterprise Agreement is a 36 month commitment between Microsoft and an enterprise customer.
-The customer commits to a defined product set at a defined level.
+An Enterprise Agreement is a 36 month commitment between Microsoft and a customer.
+You commit to a product set at a level.
 Microsoft delivers a discount band and a price lock for the term.

 EA characteristics

 • Term.
-36 months standard, 60 months in some industries.
+36 months standard, longer in some sectors.

 • Commitment.
-Predefined product set at predefined seat counts.
+A defined product set at defined seat counts.

 • Annual true up.
-Add users at the EA price.
+Added users come in at the locked price.

 • Price protection.
-List price moves do not affect the EA price for the term.
+List moves do not change your rate for the term.

-EA still wins for large stable estates with predictable growth.
-The 36 month price lock protects against the annual list uplift.
-The annual true up at price protect adds users at the same rate.
-The deeper level discount holds for the term.
+The EA wins for large, stable estates with predictable growth.
+The price lock protects against annual list uplift.
+The annual true up adds users at the same rate.
+The negotiated level holds for the full term.

-The Microsoft Customer Agreement is a direct commercial agreement with Microsoft.
-The agreement runs indefinitely.
-Subscriptions and consumption attach to the MCA.
+The Microsoft Customer Agreement is a direct, open ended agreement.
+Subscriptions and consumption attach to it.
 Billing is monthly.
-Commitment is optional but unlocks discount levels.
+Commitment is optional but unlocks deeper discount levels.

 MCA characteristics

 • Commitment.
-Optional, configured through Azure prepay and 365 commitments.
+Optional, set through Azure prepay and 365 commitments.

 • True up.
 At renewal of the underlying subscription.

 MCA comes in three variants.
-MCA Enterprise (MCA E) is the direct enterprise contract Microsoft is pushing as the EA replacement.
-MCA Online is the click through agreement that powers Azure subscriptions.
+MCA Enterprise is the direct enterprise contract Microsoft positions as the EA replacement.
+MCA Online is the click through agreement behind Azure subscriptions.
 MCA Partner is the partner managed variant.
-The renewal conversation focuses on MCA E. Read the MCA explained article for the full taxonomy.
+The renewal conversation centers on MCA Enterprise.

-The buyer side decision framework reads six factors.
-Each factor weights the choice toward EA or MCA.
-The summed weight points to the right route.
+The decision framework reads six factors.
+Each weights the choice toward EA or MCA.
+The summed weight points to the right route before any price talk begins.

 FactorWeights EAWeights MCA